 The academic in this story is astonished as to how merciless the Head of School's thinking is; how, when and where the Christmas celebration played out.
 The academic is amazed at the lack of common sense considered here.
 He is frustrated at the thoughtlessness and lack of understanding of the mood or how the message would be received when delivered in this way.
 It is thoughtless.
 It is cowardly: 'the Head of School was gutless'.
 The Head of School could have thought about executing and communicating the changes differently.
 He could have thought it through from a more humane point of view.
 In the past the Head of School engaged in dialogue with people: '... it was all transparent'.
 Then 'they suddenly put up our workload, without discussing with us'.
-The Head of School could have thought about executing with us'.
-The Head of School could have thought discussing with us'.
+The Head of School could have considered what is mattering.
+The Head of School could have asked himself, am